aoriens/news-service/README.md

 Returns a [Category](#Category) comprising hierarchy of [category items](#CategoryItem) up to the item with the specified identifier.

+### `DELETE /categories/{category_id}`

+Deletes the identified category and returns no content.
+Only the least significant [CategoryItem](#CategoryItem) of the category will be deleted.
+Requires authentication of a user having the administrator privilege.

 ### `GET /images/{image_id}`

 Returns an image at the specified URL.
 The endpoint is not considered as part of